Logo Bayernportal

 The charging of costs (fees and expenses) in connection with the implementation of an equivalence procedure and (or) recognition procedure is governed by the Costs Act (KG).

-If the equivalence of an examination certificate and (or) state recognition as a farrier in accordance with the HufBeschl-AnerkennV is possible, the fee range is EUR 5 to EUR 25,000 (see Art.
+If the equivalence of an examination certificate and (or) state recognition as a farrier in accordance with the HufBeschl-AnerkennV should be possible, the fee range is EUR 5 to EUR 25,000 (see Art.
 6 para.
 1 sentence 3 KG).

 When determining the fee within this fee range, the administrative effort of all authorities and bodies involved in the official act and the significance of the matter for the parties involved must be taken into account.